Jelena Dokic: Early life and education

+Upon arrival in Australia they lived in Fairfield, a suburb of Sydney, where Dokić (later Dokic) attended Fairfield Public School without knowing any English when she started, and then Fairfield High School.

+From the time she first picked up a tennis racket as a young child, through becoming a tennis champion as a teenager, and then through most of her career, her father was violent and abusive towards her, taking all of her winnings, and beating her frequently.

 Tennis career

-Junior career
+Juniors

-In 1998, she won the US Open girls singles title and the French Open doubles with Kim Clijsters, ending the season ranked world No. 1 in the International Tennis Federation junior singles rankings and world No. 7 in doubles.
+In 1998, she won the US Open girls' singles title and the French Open doubles with Kim Clijsters, ending the season ranked world No. 1 in the junior singles rankings and world No. 7 in doubles.
 She was an Australian Institute of Sport scholarship holder.

 1999–2000: Major breakthrough

 Dokic started the year by teaming up with Mark Philippoussis to win the Hopman Cup title.
 Until 2016, it was Australia's lone victory at the event.
-She then received a wildcard into the Australian Open, losing to world No. 1 Martina Hingis in two sets.
-At Wimbledon, Dokic made her professional breakthrough.
-As a qualifier, Dokic caused an upset, defeating world No. 1 Hingis in the first round in straight sets.
-Ranked No. 129 at the time, she was the lowest-ranked player to have defeated the top seed in a Grand Slam tournament during the Open era.
-She also defeated ninth-seeded Mary Pierce in straight sets before losing in three to Alexandra Stevenson in the quarterfinals.
-Dokic also reached her first WTA doubles final with Amanda Coetzer in Tokyo.
+She then received a wildcard into the Australian Open, losing to world No. 1, Martina Hingis, in two sets.
+At Wimbledon, Dokic had her breakthrough: As a qualifier, she caused an upset, defeating world No. 1 Hingis in the first round, in straight sets.
+Ranked No. 129 at the time, she was the lowest-ranked player to have defeated the top seed in a Grand Slam tournament in the Open era.
+She also defeated ninth-seeded Mary Pierce in straight sets, before losing in three to Alexandra Stevenson in the quarterfinals.
+Dokic also reached her first WTA Tour doubles final with Amanda Coetzer in Tokyo.
 During 1999, she jumped 298 spots, finishing the year at world No. 43.

 Dokic was defeated in the first round of the 2000 Australian Open by Rita Kuti-Kis of Hungary.
 After the match, Dokic said, "I lost to a player who has never been a player and, I guess, probably never will be."
-During the spring clay court season, Dokic reached the quarterfinals of the Tier I events in Hilton Head, South Carolina and Rome (upsetting Venus Williams en route), as well as earning Fed Cup victories over Kim Clijsters, Anna Kournikova, and Sandrine Testud respectively.
+During the spring clay court season, Dokic reached the quarterfinals of the Tier I events in Hilton Head, South Carolina and Rome (upsetting Venus Williams en route), as well as earning Fed Cup victories over Kim Clijsters, Anna Kournikova and Sandrine Testud, respectively.
 However, Dokic lost in the second round at the French Open.

-Dokic's successes at Wimbledon continued; she lost in the semifinals to Lindsay Davenport.
-She reached the fourth round of the US Open, where she lost to Serena Williams after holding two set points in the first-set tiebreaker.
+Her successes at Wimbledon continued; she advanced to the semifinals where she lost to Lindsay Davenport.
+She reached the fourth round of the US Open and lost to Serena Williams, after holding two set points in the first-set tiebreaker.
 At the 2000 Summer Olympics, representing Australia, she lost to Monica Seles in the bronze medal match.
 In doubles, she teamed with Rennae Stubbs, but lost in the second round.
 Dokic finished the year at world No. 26.